Held Fast: Jessie Wylie Newbery, an inspiration

 Mandy McIntosh and the participating makers expanded on their work, the impact of the Jessie Wylie Newbery study and the processes which led to the exhibition.

 Textile Skills Sharing:

 Monday 4 March & Monday 11 March, 1.30pm – 3.30pm

-Mandy McIntosh will be in the gallery with other participants and groups for informal skill sharing based on her personal craft library collection.
+Mandy McIntosh hosted informal skill sharing with participants and groups based on her personal craft library collection.

 Supported by TH.CARS2